thousandeyes/thousandeyes-futures/README.md

 target_link_libraries(my-target PRIVATE thousandeyes::futures)
 ```

-### Conan.io Package
+### Conan.io package

-There are two alternatives for obtaining and using the library via the `conan.io` package manager:
-1. Use the published package directly from `conan-center` (TODO: Upload the library there ???)
-2. Build, publish and use a `thousandeyes-futures` package from an internal conan server

-Regardless of which of the above two alternatives is chosen, the library can be integrated into the existing project using the project's build system and the macros/variables generated by `conan`.
+The library can be built and published into a `conan.io` -compatible repository.
+Regardless of where it is published, the library can be integrated into the existing project using the project's build system and the macros/variables generated by `conan`.

 When the configured `conan` generator is `cmake`, the library can be integrated either via the `conan`-generated cmake macros or, alternatively, via the `find_package()` macro that imports the target library with the `thousandeyes::futures` alias: